DeathDragon7050/Save-Manager/README.md

 # Save-Manager (v1.4)
-Save Manager is a tool that lets you easily and quickly backup and load different characters and saves.
-The program will tell you exactly what it is going to do with everything so there is no chance that it will ruin any of your saves.
-It also does nothing in the background and only operates when you tell it to.
-I made it to be as clear as possible
 Note: This file used to be on nexus mods and has permanently been moved here

 ## Description